-About the Co-Operative
+About the Co-Op

-Norman Bethune Housing Co-op was conceived in November 1973 by a small group of people who felt they had a way to ease the critical shortage of family housing in Burnaby.
+Norman Bethune Housing Co-operative was conceived in November 1973 by a small group of people who felt they had a way to ease the critical shortage of family housing in Burnaby.
 Based on the principles of co-operation and the unselfish giving of hundreds of hours of time, this group of people and the many who later joined them, planned and organized what became of the pilot project of 24 units located at 8750/8752 Centaurus Circle.
 Completion of the project and initial occupancy took place in June of 1975.

 The original plans called for the development of 282 total units to be built in three stages.
 However a lack of funding commitment on behalf of the newly elected provincial government caused these plans to fall by the wayside.